What is a hip replacement?

 Hip replacement is a surgical operation in which a surgeon removes a hip joint that causes pain due to arthritis and replaces it with an artificial one made of metal and plastic parts.
 In general, hip replacement is the last option to perform when the other treatment options have failed to deliver positive results.
 After the procedure, the patient’s pain is relieved making them walk easily.

 Doctors can perform hip replacement surgery either in a traditional way or by implementing the so-called “minimally-invasive” technique.
 The size of the incision the major difference between the two surgical procedures.

-When a patient undergoes hip surgery, s/he is given general anesthesia which relaxes muscles and puts them into a temporary deep sleep.
+When a patient undergoes hip surgery, they are given general anesthesia which relaxes muscles and puts them into a temporary deep sleep.
 By doing this any feelings of pain during the procedure or being aware of the surgery are prevented.
 Alternatively, patients may be given a spinal anesthetic in order to prevent the pain.

 Hip replacement recovery

 During the recovery period after having surgery, you will probably remain in the hospital for nearly a period of a week.
 As you stay in bed you will likely have a wedge-shaped cushion between your legs which will keep your new hip joint intact.
 In addition, you will probably have a drainage tube placed in your bladder which will support your bathroom needs.

 Generally, after the surgery, patients will begin to have physical therapy sessions which usually takes place the day following the procedure.
 Later, within some days, you will be able to walk with a walker or a cane.